World's #1 on-line resource since 1989• -----

 General Manager - Dubai, UAE

 Q. I'm a mason contractor at the NJ shore that built an outdoor stone kitchen area.
 The homeowners bought and installed small Delfield Refrigerator and freezers that were installed around the stone.
 Being summer residents, they reminded me to remove the protective plastic coating from the doors as they were not present at the site.
 Unfortunately I got busy and after a couple of months the sun got to the doors before I could.
 I was able to peel some of the plastic off, however most has embedded itself where without using solvents it's a millimeter by fingernail process.
 I haven't tried any solvents except a quick dab with ammonia which did nothing.
-I'm a bit hesitant to use Goo Gone or goof off as a last resort as I'm afraid that I may wipe any protective coating which will induce rust.
+I'm a bit hesitant to use Goo Gone [affil. link to info/product on Amazon] or Goof Off [affil. link to info/product on Amazon] as a last resort as I'm afraid that I may wipe any protective coating which will induce rust.
 I need help in direction or products, solvents, heat gun, anything that may work.Marshall Gemal

 Owner - Long Branch, New Jersey